Skip to main content

 • Dialogue Coherence: Does the conversation flow naturally?

-Multi-turn evaluation addresses these needs by grouping traces into conversation sessions and applying scorers that analyze the entire conversation history.
+Multi-turn evaluation addresses these needs by grouping traces into conversation sessions and applying judges that analyze the entire conversation history.

 Prerequisites